About the New Zealand Dollar

 Swedish Rounding/Cash Rounding

 Because the smallest coin that the New Zealand Dollar offers is 10 cents, all prices will be rounded up or down to the nearest 10 cents.
-If you are lucky enough to be able to use EFTPOS or any other types of card, Swedish rounding does not happen, as you will pay the exact price.
+If you use a bank card, Swedish rounding does not happen, as you will pay the exact price.

-You will not be able to exchange currency in Niue.
-You must bring New Zealand Dollars or use your credit card to withdraw cash from the one bank on the island.
+With the exception of one place where you can exchange US and Australian currency, you will not be able to exchange currency in Niue.
+You must bring New Zealand Dollars or use your credit or debit card to withdraw cash from the bank or one of the stores offering a cashback service.
 Again, there is no ATM in Niue, so this will be an over-the-counter transaction.
 Luckily, the only flight to Niue takes off from the Auckland International Airport which has multiple exchange facilities.

 However, since exchanging money in airports usually yields the worst exchange rates, you can plan ahead and buy New Zealand Dollars ahead of time.
 Luckily, the New Zealand Dollar is a widely available currency all around the world.